 For better or worse, smartphones dominate our daily life.
 Think about how much of your day-to-day doings, both professional and social, rely on that little glass-faced rectangle in your pocket.
 In fact, the odds are pretty high that you’re reading this article on your phone right now.

 For obvious reasons, there are some areas where phone usage is frowned upon – or straight-up illegal.
 However, while whipping your phone out during a funeral will forever be in poor taste, smartphone use in cars can be somewhat kosher – provided they’re integrated properly.

-To help those looking for the ability to bring some internet-enhanced infotainment to their next new car without having to splurge on something from the prestige end of the market, we’ve compiled a list of the 10 most popular cars in Australia right now that feature either Apple CarPlay, Android Auto or both, ranked in order of sales for the month of September.
+To help those looking for the ability to bring some internet-enhanced infotainment to their next new car without having to splurge on something from the prestige end of the market, we’ve compiled a list of the 10 most popular cars in Australia right now that feature either Apple CarPlay, Android Auto or both, ranked in order of year-to-date sales at the end of February 2020.

 1. Ford Ranger

 Ford’s top-selling vehicle brings smartphone mirroring functionality.
 For a while, it was only available in the higher-grade XLT and Wildtrak models, but it's now available along with the SYNC3 infotainment system in the more affordable XL and XLS versions.